pivotal/docs-tap/tap-gui/configurator/api-docs.hbs.md

 ## Package @vmware-tanzu/tdp-plugin-ldap-backend

+The following sections describe the package.

 ### Class LdapSurface

-Allow for manipulation of LDAP groups and users during ingestion.
+You can use this class to allow for manipulation of LDAP groups and users during ingestion.

 #### Constructors

+The package has the following constructor(s).

 ##### constructor()

-Constructs a new instance of the `LdapSurface` class
+This constructor constructs a new instance of the `LdapSurface` class.

 #### Methods

+The package has the following methods.

 ##### setGroupTransformerBuilder(builder: GroupTransformerBuilder): void

-Specify transformation of LDAP groups during ingestion.
+This method specifies the transformation of LDAP groups during ingestion.

 | Parameter | Type                    | Description |
 |-----------|-------------------------|-------------|